 Filter water bottles enable you to drink the safest, cleanest water possible in any environment.
-A portable water filtration system lets you drink water from taps, rivers or streams while removing bacteria, chemicals and unsafe elements from it.
-Whether you’re looking for a water bottle with filter for travel, a hiking water bottle or simply a reusable water bottle to take to the gym, this guide to the best filter water bottles will outline the best available.
+A portable water filtration system lets you drink water from taps, rivers, or streams while removing bacteria, chemicals, and unsafe elements from it.
+Whether you’re looking for a water bottle with a filter for travel, a hiking water bottle, or simply a reusable water bottle to take to the gym, this guide to the best filter water bottles will outline the best available.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 The Lifestraw Go Water Filter Bottle has a 22-ounce capacity, it has a two-stage carbon filter that lasts for 100 liters of water and a membrane microfilter that lasts up to 4,000 liters of water.
 The bottle itself is reusable, extremely durable, and BPA-free.